 Repayment deferment is possible on loans that were disbursed after July 1, 2008, while the student is in school and during a six month period after the student graduates.

-Parent PLUS Loans can be deferred while the borrower is enrolled on a half a time basis in an eligible program and during the 6 months period.
+Parent PLUS Loans can be deferred while the borrower is enrolled in a half a time basis in an eligible program and during the 6 months period.
 Interest, however, accrues even during the deferment periods.

-Denial and Refund
+Denial of Parent PLUS Loan and Refund

 If in case the Parent PLUS Loan is denied, a credit-worthy cosigner called endorser can be found out in order to guarantee.